andresgottlieb/soundcast/README.md

 ## Known issues
 - Unexpected behavior when trying to cast to a Chromecast while it's booting (or just booted).
 This is an issue in the `chromecast-osx-audio` module dependency.
 - Sometimes the default `menubar` cat icon is shown for a few seconds instead of the Chromecast icon when launching Soundcast.
+- Incompatible with chromecasts including double quotes (") in their name.

 ## Windows users